Volunteering in Belize: At a glance

 Belize at a glance

-- Based on a small private island of Tom Owens Cay, 26 miles off the coast of southern Belize
+- Based on the small private island of Tom Owens Cay, 26 miles off the coast of southern Belize

 - Program fees include orientation, accommodation, meals and 24/7 in-country support